undoLogic/setupCase-boilerplate/README.md

 ### Step 5 Configure your IDE to automatically push changes to your server

 #### 5.1 Setup sFTP on your IDE
+- This will allow to upload changes from your computer to your server

 Using PHPstorm:
-- Tools -> Development -> Browse Remote Host (a side panel will appear) NEXT click '...'
+- Tools -> Deployment -> Browse Remote Host
+  - (a side panel will appear) NEXT click '...'
+- Name: Test Server (can be anything)
-- Name: test (type: sFTP - ssh over FTP)
+  - Choose type: sFTP - ssh over FTP
 - SSH configuration - click '...'
 - Create new config with "+"
   -  HOST: test.domain.com (replace domain with your server domainname)